dzekelid/audience/_listings/akamai/timeagginterval-get.md

       description: Get Audience Size
       operationId: timeagginterval
       parameters:
-      - in: String
+      - in: query
         name: accountId
         description: Unique identifier for the account
         type: string
-      - in: String
+      - in: query
         name: endDate
         description: The end date
         type: string
-      - in: Number
+      - in: query
         name: eventId
         description: Unique identifier for the event
         type: string
-      - in: String
+      - in: query
         name: reportPackID
         description: Unique numeric identifier for the report pack
         type: string
-      - in: String
+      - in: query
         name: startDate
         description: The start date
         type: string
-      - in: Number
+      - in: query
         name: timeAggInterval
         description: Defaults to 60 minutes
         type: string